COVID-19 Library Information

 - Hand sanitizers and masks remain available throughout the library.

-- Tables, chairs, and seating areas will be returned throughout the library as time allows.
+- Tables, chairs, and seating areas are open.

 - The Computer Lab is open with no time or seating limit.